Below is a full listing of each course provided during the 2019 Winter Training Session with a brief description.

 FEMA ALL HAZARDS Courses

-This course provides local- & State-level emergency responders with a robust understanding of the duties, responsibilities, & capabilities of an effective Planning Section Chief on an All-Hazards Incident Management Team (AHIMT).
-These responsibilities fall into two categories: 1) managing the planning cycle, & 2) tracking resources & incident status.Prerequisites: required completion of IS-100, 200,700, 800, ICS 300 and ICS 400
+This course provides local-and state-level emergency responders with a robust understanding of the duties, responsibilities, and capabilities of an effective Finance/Administration Section Chief (FSC) on an All-Hazards Incident Management Team (AHIMT).
+These responsibilities include managing the Finance/Administration Section personnel and managing the finances and administrative responsibilities during an incident.

 O-305: All-Hazards Incident Management Team